AbirS2026/SVADF-Bubble/README.md

 Threshold selection (for origination and collapse) code generates Figure 12 and Online Appendix Figure A.3.

+Bubble window longest code provides the optimal bubble window wrt intensity for any stock given a timeframe.

 Appendix Crypto file has some counter examples on the assumptions of PWY approach (Figure A.1 of Online Appendix), and a few more crypto analysis (Figure A.2 of online appendix).

 Bubble_timeperiod_12stocks creates the Figure 11 and Table 2 of the main paper.